cloudposse/atmos/website/docs/quick-start/advanced/provision.md

 ---

-Having configured the Terraform components, the Atmos components catalog, all the mixins and defaults, and the Atmos top-level stacks, we can now provision the components into the stacks.
+Having configured the Terraform components, the Atmos components catalog, all the mixins and defaults, and the Atmos top-level stacks, we can now provision the components in the stacks.

 The `vpc` Atmos components use the remote state from the `vpc-flow-logs-bucket` components, therefore the `vpc-flow-logs-bucket` components must be provisioned first.